open-autonomy/spot/specification/LastMileDispatchingExceptionV1.md

 # LastMileDispatchingExceptionV1
-This message is sent by `AHS` to tells the `Last Mile Dispatching` that this vehicle hit a snag and can't reach its next position in the spotting chain, but that the vehicle intends to continue to the final destination after the exception is resolved via external means.
-It also means that `AHS` is now expecting the `Last Mile dispatching` to send it a new `OccupyPlace` message when the exception is resolved and when the truck can try again.
+This message is sent by `AHS` to tells the `LastMileDispatching` that this vehicle hit a snag and can't reach its next position in the spotting chain, but that the vehicle intends to continue to the final destination after the exception is resolved via external means.
+It also means that `AHS` is now expecting the `LastMileDispatching` to send it a new `OccupyPlace` message when the exception is resolved and when the truck can try again.
 > NOTE-1 that the destination in the OccupyPlace message **could** change as a result of fixing the exception.<br>
 > NOTE-2 It is expected that the `AHS` wouls also send an ISO-23725 VehicleDiagnosticV2 to the FMS at the same time.